High Performance Swim Camp

 12 & Over: Check in 12:15 PM, Clinic 12:30 PM-3:00 PM

-Ben will lead two sessions for each age group.
+Ben and Giles will lead two sessions for each age group.
 This camp is recommended for swimmers with at least one year of competitive swimming experience.
 Swimmers younger than 9 years old are not recommended without their coach’s approval.

 DAY 1 (BOTH AGE GROUPS): STARTS, UNDERWATERS, & DRYLAND

 - STARTS: Your swimmer’s proper hand and foot placement on the block can allow them to drive forward with a lot of explosive power.
-Ben will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.
+Ben and Giles will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!

 - DRYLAND FOR SWIMMING: Dryland training is designed to build strength, increase flexibility and to become a more well-rounded and agile athlete.
 Swimmers will learn age appropriate, simple body weight exercises that will strengthen their core and major muscle groups to complement the training done in the pool.